[caption id="attachment_54214" align="aligncenter" width="618"] Grace for Financial Success by Pastor Sam Adeyemi[/caption]

 Here is the third part to the powerful teachings of Pastor Sam Adeyemi on the Grace required to be successful financially.
 The first two series are nothing bu awesome!
 Read the 3rd part of the powerful series below.

-2 Corinthians 8:9 – For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich.
+, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich.
 (NIV)

 God has made provision for Christians to enjoy provision through grace based on the finished work of Christ.
 The finished work of Christ is that Jesus Christ went to the cross and satisfied the demands of justice.
 Jesus died an innocent man and his death is credited to our accounts.
 When we accept God and Christ, our spiritual reality changes and the nature of sin is removed from us.
 It is on this platform of grace based on the finished work of Christ that guarantees the provision for us.